Grand Union (supermarket): Ownership by "The Red Raider" James Goldsmith

-British corporate raider Sir James Goldsmith acquired Grand Union in the early 1970s.
+British corporate raider Sir James Goldsmith acquired Grand Union in the early 1970s through his food conglomerate Cavenham Foods.
 Grand Union was a money loser during much of Goldsmith's time of ownership.
 Goldsmith presided over the closing of the Grand Way chain in 1978 and the exit of Grand Union from most of the rest of the nation outside of the Northeast and New England in the mid-1980s.

 In the 1980s Grand Union acquired many former A&P stores in northern New Jersey that A&P closed after acquiring the metropolitan New York operations of Stop & Shop and a controlling stake in the southern grocery chain Big Star Markets.
 In October 1986, Grand Union leased ten stores in the Albany area from Weis Markets, including nine stores that had operated under the Albany Public Markets banner.
 In the mid-1980s, Goldsmith brought in former Target Corporation executive Floyd Hall to manage the chain.
 Goldsmith also had world-renowned artist Milton Glaser complete a graphical redesign of the chain, which included the "red dot" theme.
 Through the new management under Hall, the chain was able to make record-making profits throughout the late 1980s.
-Goldsmith sold the chain to Floyd Hall and a group of investors in 1988.
-The chain, however, was quickly resold.
+In 1987, Goldsmith sold is shareholding in Grand Union's parent company, Generale Occidentale to French conglomerate Compagnie Générale d'Electricité (CGE), and in 1988 CGE sold Grand Union to a management buyout led by Hall for $655 million.

 1989 acquisition by Gary Hirsch

 In 1989, investment banker Gary D. Hirsch, a partner in the firm Miller Tabak Hirsch & Co. acquired a portion of the Grand Union Company with Salomon Brothers.
-Grand Union was Hirsch's fourth major supermarket purchase since 1987, as he had acquired the Pennsylvania-based Penn Traffic, the Syracuse, New York-based P&C Foods, and the Columbus, Ohio-based Big Bear Stores in the previous two years.
+Grand Union was Hirsch's fourth major supermarket purchase since 1987, as he had acquired the Pennsylvania-based Penn Traffic, the Syracuse, New York–based P&C Foods, and the Columbus, Ohio-based Big Bear Stores in the previous two years.
 Hirsch assumed the position of chairman while Joseph McCaig became CEO.
 Floyd Hall left upon the acquisition.

 Under Hirsch's leadership the company was driven into serious debt and ran out of the necessary capital for store improvements and upgrades, making it difficult for them to compete with other better financed retailers.
 Still, gradually, Grand Union remodeled most of its stores.
 Some of its older, run-down stores were closed and converted to other uses.
 Grand Union's big disadvantage was that its average store was 35,000 square feet while most supermarkets being built were over 50,000.
 The company also built a few larger stores.

 In 1995, Grand Union's ongoing financial difficulties forced the company into its first bankruptcy as it filed for Chapter 11.
 In 1996, shortly after Grand Union emerged, Hirsch announced his resignation and sold his share of the company.